mengchen-tam/pa-lab/README.md

 Exiting configuration mode
 admin@vmseries-fw1-poc> exit
 Connection to xxx closed.
 ```

-#### 3. Configure a Management allowing “https” and Security Profile
+## 3. Configure a Management and Security Profile

 Complete `Step-6` and `Step-7` from the below article to Configure a Management profile allowing “https” for GWLB Target Group Health Checks to pass and security profile allowing traffic.